Czech Center Museum Houston: Moon Landscape replica by Petr Ginz

 In 2018, astronaut Andrew Feustel brought a copy of Petr Ginz's Moon Landscape drawing to the International Space Station.
 On February 1, 2020, Feustel donated the copy to Czech Center Museum Houston, which is now on display on the third floor.
 The donation was made in memory of Holocaust victims and the crew of Space Shuttle Columbia.
 Inspired by Ginz's story, Ilan Ramon – whose grandfather and other family members were murdered in the Holocaust – took Moon Landscape with him on Space Shuttle Columbia.
-Tragically the shuttle, crew, and drawing were destroyed upon re-entry to earth's atmosphere.
+The shuttle, crew, and drawing were destroyed upon re-entry to Earth's atmosphere.